Sponsored

 An exuberant, brutally hilarious novel about a young woman's insatiable quest to carve her own path--even if she needs to step over a few dead bodies along the way

 It's 1974 and San Francisco is full of mystery and menace.
-Nineteen-year-old Celia Dent keeps telling herself how lucky she is to be working at a steady job and married to her Drew, a man who says he loves her.
+Nineteen-year-old Celia Dent keeps telling herself how lucky she is to be working at the phone company and to be married to her Drew, a man who says he loves her.
 Celia's contentment with her little life is shattered, though, when a woman she knows from work is murdered in a love tryst gone awry.
 What would that be like, Celia wonders, to die for love--or to kill for love?
-What would it be like to live each moment passionately and with full knowledge that each breath is bringing her closer to her last?
+What would it be like to live each moment passionately and with full awareness that each breath is bringing her closer to her last?

 Before Celia knows it, her musings about love-and-death happenings are bleeding into daily life.
 Suddenly she's playing hooky from work and searching for a love tryst of her very own.
 She's practicing her marksmanship at a local gun range and thinking about how good it would feel to bury something sharp inside her domineering husband's ear.
 It's all pretend, though, until the night comes when Celia finally goes too far, and she and Drew are set on a deadly collision course.